 Next let’s wrap up the entry Sys field in its own interface:

-ISys is also generic over the type, so an ISys<'Entry'>
+ISys is also generic over the type, so an ISys<'Entry'> and ISys<'Asset'> are

 not compatible.